bluesnowman/fphp-saber/README.md

 ````

 For better performance, type safety can be ignored by using the `create` method to create an instance
 of the respective data type.
+(It recommended to use this method instead of calling the constructor
+directly.)

 ````
 $object = Data\Int32::create(23);